 Step 6: Bring your motorcycle to a repair shop for an estimate of the damage.
 Keep a copy of the report to submit to the insurance company.

-Step 7: Hire a Columbia motorcycle accident lawyer.
+Step 7: Hire a motorcycle accident lawyer in Columbia.

 Motorcycle accident victims come to us because of the results we get for our clients.
 We never back down from a fight and will work tirelessly until you receive the compensation you deserve.
 Martindale-Hubbell gave us an AV® Preeminent rating, reflecting our work ethic and achievement in the legal field.

-If you were the victim of a motorcycle crash in Columbia, call OnderLaw, LLC today.
+If you were the victim of a motorcycle crash in Columbia, call OnderLaw today.